mozilla/normandy/lints/README.md

 # Lints

-This is a unified linting tool for all Normandy project.
+This is a unified linting tool for all Normandy projects.

 # Usage

 The lints are run in a Docker container which sets up all tools needed.
-To provide the code to lint, mount it as a Docker volume at ``/app/code`.
+To provide the code to lint, mount it as a Docker volume at ``/app/code``.
 The default command for the Dockerfile is the lint tool.

 ```shell